VarshithAdepu/DISCOURSE-MARKER-EVALUATION-WORKBENCH/README.md

 ## Usage

 1. Prepare Input Files:
-    Place the text file to be processed in the project directory with the name uploaded_file.
+    Place the text file to be processed in the project directory with the name upload_file.

 2. Ensure that the file format matches the expected format for processing.
 3. Run the run.py script